Pediatric hematuria (blood in urine)

 Hematuria may occur because blood leaks through the kidneys’ filters or comes from any part of the urinary tract, including the kidneys, which produce urine; the bladder, where urine is stored; the ureters, which transport urine from the kidneys to the bladder; or the urethra, the tube the urine passes through as it leaves your child’s body.

-Hematuria is common in children and may result from several causes, including
+Hematuria is common in children and may result from several causes, including:

-• Diseases that run in families, including Alport syndrome and polycystic kidney disease
+• Diseases that run in families

 • Excessive amounts of minerals in the urine, such as high levels of calcium